 One of the many challenges of interfaith marriage is learning about and understanding the religion of one’s partner.
-Even if a couple has decided on a particular religion for the family, and even if one or both partners are non-religious, it is important for each to appreciate the religious background of the other, which often is the religion of in-laws and other family members.
+Even if a couple has decided on a particular religion for the family, and even if one or both partners are not very religious, it is important for each to appreciate the religious background of the other, which often is the religion of in-laws and other family members.

 Although Judaism and Christianity share common history, teachings and values, they are two distinct religions, with different beliefs and rituals, particularly holiday and life-cycle observances.
 It is not unusual for both Jews and Christians to have misconceptions about each other’s religion or to harbor stereotypes.
 Learning about each other’s religion can help couples better understand each other and other family members.
 The following observations can help begin the learning process.